BrandylynLanders/ai-instructional-use/project-ideas/student_email_to_faq_guide.md

 - Schedule Python script weekly
 - Output FAQs to Word/HTML or LMS
 - Save results back to Excel or SharePoint
-- Build a dashboard with Streamlit or Power BI

----

-## ✅ Best File Type for This Guide

-- **Markdown (.md)**: Best for easy readability and GitHub/wiki use.
-- **PDF**: Best for sharing with non-technical staff.
-- **HTML or Streamlit**: Ideal for turning into interactive dashboards.

-Let us know if you’d like it in another format.